 Step 2: Define What to Automate First

-Don't try to automate everything at once.
+Don’t try to automate everything at once.
 Pick your biggest bottleneck.
-If sourcing eats up your week, start there.
-If outreach response rates are low, start with multi-channel automation.
+Sourcing eating up your week?
+Start there.
+Low outreach response rates?
+Start with multi-channel automation.
 Narrowing focus keeps the pilot manageable and the results measurable.

 Step 3: Choose the Right Platform

 Match your needs to the criteria outlined above: database size, AI sophistication, outreach channels, compliance, and pricing.
-Platforms with free tiers - like Pin, which requires no credit card to start - let you test before committing budget.
-Avoid tools that require annual contracts before you've seen results.
-In a market where some platforms charge $10K-$35K+ per year, starting with a free or low-cost option reduces your risk much.
+AI recruiting platforms with free tiers - like Pin, which requires no credit card to start - let you test before committing budget.
+Avoid tools that require annual contracts before you’ve seen results.
+In a market where some AI hiring software costs $10K-$35K+ per year, starting with a free or low-cost AI recruiter reduces your risk considerably.

 Step 4: Run a Focused Pilot